How To Make A Mosaic

 - Spend a little more time on your mosaic.
 Don’t rush and don’t think about what you want to make next.
 It can make a world of difference in your satisfaction.

 - Avoid plywood as a backer unless you can seal the edges and bottom.
 Wood materials absorb water over time and warp, and then grout and tiles pop off.
 You might not be trying to recreate a timeless Roman mosaic that will endure for centuries, but at least make something that will last 2 or 3 years.
 Use plywood at least 1/2″ thick inside and concrete or concrete board outside.
 Always use concrete or concrete board as the base of any mosaic that will be walked on.
 Concrete board can be purchased from building material stores.
 A common brand name is Wonderboard.
-For my indoor mosaics, I laminate 1/4″ Wonderboard to 3/8″ plywood.
+For my indoor mosaics, I laminate 1/4″ Wonderboard to cabinet grade plywood backers.

 - The best all-around glue for making mosaics is Weldbond.
 It is a water-based adhesive that looks and handles just like plain white glue, yet it cures stronger than many of the smelly solvent-based glues.
 The manufacturer’s brochure calls it “the most versatile, non-toxic, non-flammable adhesive on the North American market.”
 I agree.
 It bonds to hundreds of different materials and is very water-resistant once it dries.
 It cleans up easy with soap and water.